Please note: From September 2021, we will take up to 22 pupils in all year groups.

 Following the allocation of places to pupils who have an Education, Health and Care Plan (EHC plan) for Special Educational Needs, which names the school as appropriate provision, then if there are more applications for places than there are places available, priority will be given in the following order:

-- Pupils who live in Gretton or Harringworth
+c) Children who live in Gretton or Harringworth.

-Tie Break - If the admission number is exceeded in any of the criterion, priority will be given to those who live closest to the school.
-Measurements are carried out in a straight line based on a straight line basis from the child’s home to the address point of the school.
-Home will be determined as the address declared on the Common Preference Application Form.
-In the case where multiple applications for the same shared dwelling occurs (eg. Flats); a randomiser will be used to decide the priority in which the pupils within the shared dwelling are selected in the event of a tiebreaker.
-For further information about admissions, please refer to the Brooke Weston Trust Admissions Policy
+Distance Tiebreaker If the admission number is exceeded in any of the criterion, priority will be given to those who live closest to the school.
+Measurements are carried out in a straight line based on a straight-line basis from the child’s home to the address point of the school.
+In the case where multiple applications for the same shared dwelling occurs (e.g. Flats); a randomiser will be used to decide the priority in which the pupils within the shared dwelling are selected in the event of a tie.
+Independent verification of the random allocation process will be obtained.

 If, once you have received notification from the Local Authority, your child has been unsuccessful in obtaining a place at Gretton Primary Academy, you are entitled to appeal that decision.
 If you wish to appeal, please download the GPS Appeals information Sheet and Appeal Form and send the completed form in to Mrs P Crawford (Administrator) at the Academy address given on the form.
 If you are unable to access the documents please contact reception on 01536 770366 between 9.00am and 3.00pm and you will be able to give details of your name and address so that we can send these forms to you.